I also have a subtitle for this post which is a bit arrogant: The Art of Letting Go: Become Unstoppable by Learning How to Not Give a F*ck

 It sounds super easy at first.
 But try doing it for even 20 seconds.
 You don’t even need

 After a while, you will become better at this.
-You will endure for a few more seconds staring at the rose till you can control your mind in fullest.
+You will endure for a few more seconds staring at the imaginary rose until you can control your mind to the fullest.

 That’s what meditation is.
-It’s focusing your attention towards only one thing so you can become calm and relaxed.
+It’s focusing your attention on only one thing so you can become calm and relaxed.

 Be savage when it comes down to things that are trying to rob your focus or interfere with your freedom.

 Say no to the things you don’t want to do.
 Say no to the things collecting dust inside your apartment.
 Say no to social media.
 Say no to activities that you’ve done in the past to make others like you.

 Say yes to healthy brain habits.
 Say yes to good books.
 Say yes to your desires and the things that interest you.
 This kind of mindset will set the foundations for a brighter future and more smiles on your face.

 Even though we can’t survive alone in this world.
 We also need to set some healthy boundaries.

 Not everyone will like you.
 You will surely interact with people who are obviously trying to sabotage you.
 But that’s OK.

 If you’re an authentic person and if you’re following your path, you shouldn’t care that there will be a few haters talking shit about you.
 It’s their problem, not yours.